 Instructions

-- Form the base: Press about two-thirds of the mixture into the pan to form an even bottom crust.
+- Form the crust: Press about two-thirds of the mixture firmly and evenly into the bottom of the pan.
 Reserve the remaining third for the topping.
+Par-bake for 15 minutes.

-- Cook the peach filling: In a medium saucepan over medium heat, combine chopped frozen peaches (no need to thaw), sugar, lemon juice, cinnamon, salt, and vanilla.
-Cook for 6–8 minutes, stirring often, until the peaches release their juices and begin to soften.
+- Cook the peach filling: In a medium saucepan over medium heat, combine the chopped frozen peaches, sugar, lemon juice, cinnamon, salt, and vanilla.
+Cook for 6–8 minutes, stirring often, until the peaches begin to soften and release their juices.500 g frozen sliced peaches, roughly chopped, 67 g granulated sugar, 1 tablespoon lemon juice, ½ teaspoon cinnamon, Pinch of salt, 1 teaspoon vanilla extract

-- Assemble: Spread the peach filling over the crust.
-Sprinkle the reserved crumb mixture evenly over the top.
+- Assemble: Spread the peach filling evenly over the crust.
+Crumble the reserved dough over the top.

-- Bake: Bake for 40-45 minutes, until the top is golden and the filling is bubbling around the edges.
+- Bake: Bake for 30 minutes, or until the top is golden and the filling is bubbling around the edges and in the center.

 Leave a Reply